 In August 1999, the Company entered into a consulting agreement with an individual for the provision of marketing services.
-Currently, this agreement provides for fees at a rate of \$950 per day of services provided.
+The agreement provided for fees at a rate of \$950 per day of services provided.
 The individual became a member of the board of directors in June 2006.
-In addition, this individual is also the chief executive officer of a company that provides engineering and technical services to the Company.
-The Company also provides services to the company where this individual is the chief executive officer.
+In addition, this individual is also the chief executive officer of a company that provided engineering and technical services to the Company.
+The Company also provided services to the company where this individual is the chief executive officer.
 This individual did not stand for re-election to the board of directors at the Company's Annual Meeting on October 4, 2012, and is no longer considered a related party.
 Accordingly, transactions after such date are not included in the amounts below.

-Year Ended April 30, 2013 Related party consulting expense \$ 42,000 86,000 Expenses for services provided by related party company - 29,000 Revenue for services provided to related party company 32,000 126,000 April 30, 2013 2 2012 2010 , 2012 Consulting fees payable to related party \$ 7,000 Consulting fees payable to related party Payable to related party company Receivable from related party company - - -
+, Year Ended April 30, 201 4 2013 Related party consulting expense \$ - \$ 42,000 Expenses for services provided by related party company - - Revenue for services provided to related party company - 32,000